Silverblade: Themes

 The central problem is revealed to be a spirit that divided itself into two, causing the two halves to battle for centuries without realizing they were not whole.
 Likewise, during the false reality Jonathan Lord is split into his "old" and "young" personas, and only regains his powers when they are joined.
 Adruu likewise is split in the false reality and regains his supernatural powers when made whole.

 Beyond the maxiseries

 Recent references to the Silverblade story in the DC Universe include The All-New Atom #4, which features a movie theatre which is showing Silver Blade II, and 52 #22 which has an advertisement on the back window of a bus promoting Silverblade Returns for release on "10.13.06".

-Silverblade was also referenced in the Young Justice episode "Image", with Jonathan Lord and his former co-star and lover, Sandra Stanyon appearing as some of the lead actors in an 80's sitcom called "Hello, Megan!" as the titular Megan's parents and a poster of the film appeared in the episode "Secrets".
+Silverblade is referenced in the Young Justice episode "Image", with Jonathan Lord and his former co-star and lover, Sandra Stanyon appearing in the sitcom Hello, Megan! as the titular Megan's parents.
 They also both appeared in the Young Justice: Outsiders digital comic.

 Johnathan Lord is mentioned in DC Showcase: The Phantom Stranger as the former owner of a mansion before he allegedly gave it to Seth.
 He is also implied to have been murdered by him.